Graduate Admissions: Frequently Asked Questions

 How do I arrange a campus tour?

 You may arrange a campus tour online.
 The graduate campus tour is offered Mondays and Fridays at 1:30pm from September through April, and on Fridays at 1:30 from May through August.
-The tour lasts approximately two hours and is followed by a presentation and opportunity for conversation with graduate admissions counselors.
+The tour lasts approximately two hours and is followed by an opportunity for conversation with a graduate admissions counselor.
 If you are unable to attend a regularly scheduled campus tour you may arrange a special tour by contacting Admissions at email@example.com or 800.232.7242.

 How do I apply?

 Please refer to the application requirements and deadlines by program for both graduate degrees and post-baccalaureate certificates.

 It is highly recommended that you upload your transcripts via your ePortfolio when you apply online to SAIC.
 If you are sending a paper document, please send your official transcripts to:

 36 S. Wabash Ave., suite 1201

 If you receive admission you will be required to submit an official transcript with graduation date posted.

 What information is important for international applicants to know?

 International applicants should refer to International Student Services.